-The food and beverage trend of personalization has led to creating products and applications using artificial intelligence (AI).
+The personalized trends in food and beverage industry have led to the creation of products and applications using artificial intelligence (AI).
 Syskron, a subsidiary of Krones, has created the IIoT multi-client platform Share2Act, capable of interconnecting and mapping all machines used in production.
 The system also features numerous functions found in classic MES suites.

-A growing trend in the beverage industry is the use of intelligent systems.
+One of the growing trends in the food and beverage industry is the use of intelligent systems.
 Capgemini estimates international manufacturing companies will be building 40% more smart factories over the next five years.
 Smart factories have the potential to contribute between US$1.5 trillion and 2.2 trillion annually to the global economy by 2023.

 With enormous data being collected from various company divisions, AI is incredibly useful in the beverage industry for analysis and actionable insights.
 For instance, ‘What’s Your Whisky,’ a mobile application developed by Diageo, analyzes consumer preferences to create their flavor chart and recommend a Single Malt that most closely matches their taste.
 This personalized mobile experience transforms how consumers interact with the brand.

 Reasons How the Beverage Industry Prepares Itself for Future Growth with AI

 AI/ML improves production and rapidly assesses quality while being unbiased and economical.
 The most significant advantage, however, is in the comprehensive insights gained about consumer preference.
 These insights open doors to unique flavor/ingredient combinations that would have never been discovered otherwise.
 A significant flavor trend of 2022 has been the personalization of products based on preference.